 Because of this, Superintendent Dr. Jason Glass recommended that the board add a special meeting to their calendar later in November to complete the discussion and work individually with board members to address specific questions and concerns.

-That meeting was later scheduled for 5 p.m., on Nov.
-28, at the district's Ed Center — 1825 Denver West Drive, Golden.
+That meeting was tentatively scheduled for Nov.
+28, but rescheduled to be included in the Dec.
+19 study session held at 9 a.m. at the Ed Center, 1825 Denver West Drive, Golden.

 Other items that may interest you